AbsaOSS/spline-spark-agent/README.md

 for all Spline properties along with additional documentation.
 It's a good idea to look in the file to see what properties are available.

-The order of precedence might look counter-intuitive, as one woudl expect that explicitly provided config (`AgentConfig` instance) should override ones defined in the outer scope.
+The order of precedence might look counter-intuitive, as one would expect that explicitly provided config (`AgentConfig` instance) should override ones defined in the outer scope.
 However, prioritizing global config to local one makes it easier to manage Spline settings centrally on clusters, while still allowing room for customization by job developers.